sf-wdi-gaia/intro-ruby-1/04-ruby-rails/migrations-and-associations/27/README.md

 Typically we'll edit both of these files as needed to get the database structure we want and set any validations we want to run in the model.

 Finally you of course must run `rake db:migrate`.
+When you run rake `db:migrate` it alters the `schema.rb` file.
 Then you commit the above files as well as the `db/schema.rb` file.

 >Note: Never directly edit schema.rb